johnrsibert/JonzPandemic/index.md

 [Covid-19 tracker](https://www.nytimes.com/interactive/2020/us/covid-cases-deaths-tracker.html) that you can use to check out what is happening in places you care about.
 **Thanks and kudos** to the New York Times and the folks who maintain [GitHub](https://github.com/) for these vital public services.

-So what is a data geek to do while sheltering in place?
+What is a data geek to do while sheltering in place?
-I decided to improve my [python](https://www.python.org/) programming chops, so I've been drawing lots of graphys tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
+I decided to improve my [python](https://www.python.org/) programming chops, so I've been drawing lots of graphs tracking the prevalence of the disease in places where I can no longer travel, parts of the country where friends and family live.
 A few of these plots can be found on my
 [repository on GitHub](https://github.com/johnrsibert/SIR-Models/tree/master/PlotsToShare).